TheDemocracyFoundation/epitome-django/CONTRIBUTING.md

 * Push the changes to your fork and [submit a new pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with a clear list of what you've done and a descriptive title.

 * All contributions must be made under the [AGPL3](LICENSE.txt) license.
 No transfer of copyright or other rights or permissions is required.
-All contributors should be listed in the [Authors](AUTHORS.md) file, and all contributors with copyrights must be listed.
-Specifically add this header in the beggining of each new file:
+Specifically add this in the beggining of each new file:

 ```
     <one line to give the program's name and a brief idea of what it does.>